When you are coming to university in another country, there are lots of things you need to know,

 When you arrive to the Liszt Ferenc International Airport (Budapest Airport) you can travel to Debrecen by train or with TroubleShooter’s contracted shuttle bus partner.

-You can use the railway to travel from the airport to Debrecen, to travel within Hungary or visit the neighboring countries.
+You can use the railway to travel from Budapest Airport to Debrecen, to travel within Hungary or visit the neighboring countries.

-At the main campus area basically there are two dormitories available for international students, these are: Auguszta Hostel and OEC West Hostel.
+At the main campus area, Auguszta Hostel and OEC West Hostel are the most popular dormitories among international students.
 It is a general suggestion for newcomers to stay one semester in one of the dormitories until they get know the surroundings and the city.

 Before you start searching for a flat and browsing sites, please read this useful guidance.
 Some agencies are advertising themselves with free services for students.
 Basically here in Hungary, the agents are paid by the owners of flats; they pay a fee for advertising their apartments and finding a tenant to rent their apartment.

-After arrival, all international students have to register at the Immigration and Asylum Office.
+After arrival, all international students have to register at the Directorate-General for Aliens Policing.
 This guide provides useful information and lists all the documents you will need.

 Now you know the basics what you need when coming to UD!